Breastfeeding at Miami Valley Hospital

 - More effective feedings

-The first days can be very rewarding as you and your baby learn to breastfeed together.
+The first days can be very rewarding and filled with questions as you and your baby learn to breastfeed together.
 If you have questions or concerns, please let your nurse or Lactation Consultant know.
-We want to make sure you are confident with breastfeeding before you go home, but if you do have questions, please feel free to call our Lactaion clinic at 937-208-6160.
+We want to make sure you are confident with breastfeeding before you go home, but if questions come up after your stay, please feel free to call our Lactation clinic at 937-208-6160.